FortunED-Tellers/FortunED/README.md

 ### Some Considerations
 - All of the data is based on state universities only.
 It was easy to find In-State and Out-of-State tuition prices over time.
-- Since we only have one University per State, we are assuming that every University offers some version of our 13
+- Since we only have one University per State, we are assuming that every University offers some version of our 13 fields of study.

-categories.
+- Living wage is based on a single person, without any children, numbers.

 ![approach.png](images/FortunEd-3-Stage_Approach.png)
 <br>